uw-ictd/ccn-covid-analysis/README.md

 project root directory from the `example-platform-conf.toml` to customize the platform behavior.
 This can be useful when using a different server or cloud resources to prepare data with a local machine to generate visualizations.
+Details of the specific entries in `platform-conf.toml` are included as comments in the example file.

 ### Dependencies